hartzka/Vedonlyonti/README.md

+A betting app.
+Registered users can transfer (fake) money to their accounts and cash out money.

+The users can see their stats and delete the history.

+It's possible to bet many sports events, including football, ice hockey and basketball.
+There are many betting options to choose from.

+In "Moniveto" (Multi Bet), you can choose one or many events to the same coupon.

+The system generates multipliers for each event.

+You must ensure that you have enough (fake) money on your game account.

+Every event has a closing time, when the result will be resolved.
+The results can be seen in "Vedot" (Bets)-section.
+It's also possible to update/delete bets.

+The events can be sorted based on the categories.
+You can also list the part-taking teams.

+Possible wins are awarded to the game account when the result is known.
+Every bet in the same coupon must be successful in order to win.

+The rarer event, the bigger multiplier.
+Return percentage > 90%.
+The events are randomized with help of gaussians.

+In Live Bet mode, the events are closed almost immediately.

 Vedonlyöntisovellus, johon luodaan käyttäjätunnus ja salasana.
 Rekisteröitynyt asiakas voi sirtää pelitililleen (leikki)rahaa ja kotiuttaa voittojaan pelitililtä pankkitilille.
 Tilitapahtumat näkee tapahtumat-valikosta.
 Pelaaja voi poistaa tapahtumahistoriansa.

 Pelaajalla on mahdollisuus lyödä vetoa monenlaisista urheilukohteista, jotka liittyvät jalkapalloon, jääkiekkoon ja koripalloon.
 Valittavana on tulosveto, jossa pelaaja veikkaa ottelun lopputulosta ja moniveto, jossa veikataan 1X2 -järjestelmällä voittajaa tai tasapeliä.